chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

   * CMake is available and ``cmake`` runs version 3.13.4 or later.

   * The LLVM backend is now the default and it is easiest to use it with a system-wide installation of LLVM.
-LLVM 11,12,13 and 14 are currently supported.
-If a system-wide installation of LLVM 11/12/13/14 is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).
+LLVM and clang versions 11, 12, 13 and 14 are currently supported.
+If a system-wide installation of LLVM and clang with one of those versions is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).

 In addition, several optional components have additional requirements: